Get to know the new Banktivity 8, including an updated price structure and new features.

 Banktivity’s import tool supports the following file formats: QIF, QMTF, OFX, and QFX.
 This helps bring your financial data from other software like Quicken Essentials and Microsoft Money.

 Through Banktivity’s categorization and tagging system, you can also assign tax codes to transactions, accounts, etc. Don’t know the tax code you need?
 Banktivity has a complete list with descriptions.
-There is also an export tool for tax categories that exports as a TXF format that you can with tax software like TurboTax.
+There is also an export tool for tax categories which exports as a TXF format that you can with tax software like TurboTax.

 Banktivity has some pretty stellar reporting tools: